Realtime Robotics Introduces RapidPlan and RapidSense Solutions Enabling Faster, More Capable Robots With Real-Time Motion Planning

 Realtime Robotics, Inc.’s responsive motion planning eliminates a huge challenge on the evolutionary path for robots and autonomous vehicles: the constraining trade-off between speed and safety.
 Its innovative products, RapidPlan and RapidSense, harness next-generation computer processors and software that make it possible for robots and autonomous vehicles to evaluate alternative scenarios and choose the optimal path to avoid collisions – all within milliseconds.

 The company was founded in 2016, by Duke University professors Dan Sorin, George Konidaris, and top researchers Sean Murray and Will Floyd-Jones, based on groundbreaking DARPA-funded research in motion planning.
 Based in Boston, the company’s early investors include Sparx Group Co., Ltd., Toyota AI, and Scrum Ventures.
-More information about Realtime Robotics, its technology and the business benefits it offers can be found on the company’s website.
+More information about Realtime Robotics, its technology, and the business benefits it offers can be found on our website.